liyuance/favorite/README.rst

 favorite
 ====

-A tool for collect your favoriter commands.
+A tool for collect your favorite shell commands.

 Have fun.